ibm-cloud-docs/cloud-pak-multicloud-management/getting-started.md

 ## Step 5.
 Install the {{site.data.keyword.cp4mcm_full_notm}}
 {: #install-cp4mcm}

-1. Ensure that you assigned a license for the {{site.data.keyword.cp4mcm_full_notm}} to the deployment.
+1. Ensure that you have assigned a license for the {{site.data.keyword.cp4mcm_full_notm}} to the deployment.
-2. Confirm that you read and agree to the license agreements.
+2. Confirm that you have read and agree to the license agreements.
 3. Click **Install**.

 ## Next steps